 But, in saying that, it also allowed The Killing to start afresh, without the baggage of its previous storyline.
 And that, in my opinion, is why Season 3 is superior to what had come before.
 Season 3 picks up one year after the conclusion of Season 2, and its mystery directly connects to an aforementioned murder case from Linden’s past.
 Said case was often referred to throughout the initial run of the show, most notably in a conversational scene between Linden and Holder from the standalone Episode 11 aka “Missing.”
 This kind of plot device is an extremely clever way of restating the show, as it allows for an all-new investigation, all while tying back to threads that were previously sewn throughout the first two seasons.

 Besides the brand-new investigation, Season 3 features an almost completely new supporting cast full of talented actors like Amy Seimetz, Aaron Douglas, Jewel Staite, and as I’ve previously mentioned, Twin Peaks’ very own Grace Zabriskie as a memorably sinister motel owner.
-In addition to the performers I’ve listed, Season 3 features two incredible performances that standout from the crowd: Bex Taylor-Klaus as Bullet and Peter Sarsgaard as Ray Seward, respectively.
+In addition to the performers I’ve listed, Season 3 features two incredible performances that stand out from the crowd: Bex Taylor-Klaus as Bullet and Peter Sarsgaard as Ray Seward, respectively.
 Bullet is one of the many teenage runaways who play a crucial role in this season, but Taylor-Klaus elevates her part beyond that of her co-stars with her tough, badass style and attitude.
 And, despite her small stature compared to her verbal sparring partner, Holder, she more than matches his streetwise toughness and their relationship is one of the highlights of the season.
-If you, like me, are a fan of Bex Taylor-Klaus, you might be happy to hear that I’ll be writing about her again for 25YL in the future.
+If you, like me, are a fan of Bex Taylor-Klaus’ work in Season 3, you might wanna check out MTV’s Scream: The TV Series for more of her work.